rwbutler/TypographyKit/README.md

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

-## Example App

-An example app exists in the [Example directory](https://github.com/grindrllc/TypographyKit/tree/master/Example) to provide some pointers on getting started.

 ## Usage

-Include a TypographyKit.plist as part of your app project ([example](./Example/TypographyKit/TypographyKit.plist)) in which you define your typography styles.
+Include a TypographyKit.plist as part of your app project in which you define your typography styles.

 ```xml
 	<key>ui-font-text-styles</key>